hgploutz/coding-dojo-bootcamp-repo/.ipynb_checkpoints/README-checkpoint.md

 In this specific case, the factors that made the most difference were that the type was Grocery Store, Supermarket, and Item MRP.

 - Just selling the item at a Grocery store significantly decreased the prediction by about 2,000
-- If the item was sold at a Supermarket, then it would decrease the prediction by just over 400
+- If the item was not sold at a Supermarket, then it would decrease the prediction by just over 400
 - If the item had an MRP of a little over 140, then it would increase the prediction by 403

 ## Limitations & Next Steps